tomd1415/schoolNeedsDevices/README.md

 - `pupil_need_override`: Stores overrides that add or remove specific needs for pupils
 - `device`: Stores device information
 - `need_device`: Junction table linking needs to their associated devices
+- `form`: Stores form/class information
+- `effective_pupil_needs`: View that calculates a pupil's effective needs based on their categories and overrides

 ## Key Workflows